ttcassid/ttcassid.github.io/_pages/group.md

 ---
 I am searching for prospective research students and postdocs.
 If you're interested in working together, please feel free to get in touch via email.
 Please include a few sentence description of your background, research interests, and CV.
 Mathematical biology is an transdisciplinary field and I am very happy to hear from kind and curious students from a variety of quantitative backgrounds.

-I am very happy to support potential PhD students postdocs in applying for personal fellowships.
+I am very happy to support potential PhD students and postdocs in applying for personal fellowships.
 Please get in touch at least a month before application deadlines so we have sufficient advance notice to prepare funding applications.

 ### Past Supervision